1. What does a Pinterest Manager do?

 I get this quite often when talking to friends and family about my job.
-I realise unless you already know about Pinterest, a Pinterest Virtual Assistant won’t necessarily make sense to you!!
+I realise unless you already know about Pinterest, a Pinterest Manager won’t necessarily make sense to you!!

 As a Pinterest Manager, I can establish, grow, and manage your entire Pinterest account!
 Some business owners don’t have the time to give Pinterest the attention it needs and are eager to hand over their entire Pinterest Business Account to a professional.
 Others like to hire a Pinterest Manager and delegate certain tasks to them.
 Services I offer include (but are not limited to):

 - Converting/Creating a Pinterest Business Account for your Business

 - Auditing an existing account and pointing out strengths and weaknesses, then working with you to refine your Pinterest marketing strategy (or doing it for you)

 - Styling your account so that it reflects your brand and matches the overall look of your website and social media accounts.